nicklausbrown/data-science-platform-requirements/index.md

 - Strict tagging enforcement based on CI/CD build ID

 ### Stakeholder Motivations
-- As a data scientist, I want a workspace registry, so that I can leverage the newest internal software, reproduce my own work as well as my peers’ work, spend more time experimenting instead of installing potentially complicated software
+- As a data scientist, I require a workspace registry, so that I can leverage the newest internal software, reproduce my own work as well as my peers’ work, spend more time experimenting instead of installing potentially complicated software
-- As a DevOps engineer, I want a workspace registry, so that I know all work is being done in a secure environment
+- As a DevOps engineer, I require a workspace registry, so that I know all work is being done in a secure environment
-- As a software engineer, I want a workspace registry, so that I can deliver the most up to date stable version of data science software I’ve developed with confidence that all dependencies (including operating system level) are installed
+- As a software engineer, I require a workspace registry, so that I can deliver the most up to date stable version of data science software I’ve developed with confidence that all dependencies (including operating system level) are installed
-- As a machine learning engineer, I want a workspace registry, so that I can create workspace images that have all necessary optimizations to work with underlying host infrastructure when running Tensorflow, XGBoost, etc.
+- As a machine learning engineer, I require a workspace registry, so that I can create workspace images that have all necessary optimizations to work with underlying host infrastructure when running Tensorflow, XGBoost, etc.
-- As a technical manager, I want a workspace registry, so that I can request any analysis or experiment be reproduced exactly (or parameters changed) based on business partner requests and when new hire ramp-up time is dramatically decreased
+- As a technical manager, I require a workspace registry, so that I can request any analysis or experiment be reproduced exactly (or parameters changed) based on business partner requests and when new hire ramp-up time is dramatically decreased

 ## Production training platform
 ### Implementation Details